Nelly Sues Shein for Image Theft in Stockholm Court

 The lawsuit only concerns the theft of the images themselves, not that Shein has plagiarized Nelly's various products.

-It is difficult in the fashion industry because you are inspired by each other and different trends.
+It is difficult in the fashion industry because one is inspired by each other and different trends.
 It is a gray area, but for me, it was so obvious that an infringement had occurred, she says.

 In comparison, Nelly, which is listed on the Stockholm Stock Exchange, is an extremely small player.
-Despite this, they are now choosing to take the costs to drive the case forward.
+Despite this, they choose to take the costs of driving the case forward.
 How much this costs the company, Helena Karlinder-Östlundh does not want to reveal, but admits:

 We know what we have spent on this and it is a lot, I can say that it is more than I thought when we entered the process.